ObjectIsAdvantag/webhook-affinity/README.md

 ## Architecture

-Cisco Spark webhooks send notification events via POST requests, with the [JSON payload documented here](https://developer.ciscospark.com/webhooks-explained.html#handling-requests-from-spark).
+Webex Teams webhooks send notification events via POST requests, with the [JSON payload documented here](https://developer.webex.com/webhooks-explained.html#handling-requests-from-spark).

-In order to enable LB affinity, a proxy is responsible for extracting the actorId of the incoming payload from Cisco Spark, and maintain sessions based on this actorId, or inject headers.
+In order to enable LB affinity, a proxy is responsible for extracting the actorId of the incoming payload from the Webex cloud platform, and maintain sessions based on this actorId, or inject headers.

 > actorId is the personId of the user that caused the webhook to be sent.
 For example, on a messsage created webhook, the author of the message will be the actorId.
 On a membership deleted webhook, the actor is the person who removed a user from a room.